Antidepressants are a type of medication that is commonly used to treat depression and other mental health conditions.

 In traditional Eastern medicine, the heart chakra, also known as the Anahata chakra, is believed to be the energy center that is associated with feelings of love, empathy, compassion, and connection.

-Yet, suppose you are taking antidepressants and are experiencing a lack of empathy or a decrease in your ability to connect with others.
+Yet, suppose you are taking antidepressants and experiencing a lack of empathy or a decreased ability to connect with others.
 In that case, talk this with your healthcare provider is important.

 Can You Meditate While You’re Using Antidepressant Pills?